 For some mothers, having a child will turn you into a neat freak as most mothers want to make their days as stress free as possible.
 You organise their toys, books and most importantly, their clothes.

 If you are perfectly honest with yourself, you know the overflowing closet needs to be dealt with and the first question you would surely ask yourself is how many clothes do kids really need?

 Finding the answer to this particular question is not as simple as you might think.
 It would be wise to tackle this problem systematically.
 For starters, consider the following factors:

 Unfortunately for you, there are plenty of styles to choose from and these styles differ for boys and girls.
-To be on the safe side, choose a style which combines the latest fashion without compromising comfort and sense of individuality.
-Pick plain-colored or clothes with simple designs so you can easily mix and match.
+To be on the safe side, choose a style that combines the latest fashion without compromising comfort and sense of individuality.
+Pick plain-coloured or clothes with simple designs so you can easily mix and match.

 Older children will certainly have their preferences and you should listen to what they like and especially do not like.
 Like adults, children would also want to use clothes as a way to express themselves.

 Now that you know what the criterion is for keeping the clothes, you can now start with the sorting.
 You should put aside clothes which: